ramnerd/rig_veda_analysed/README.md

 This project is a data-driven exploration of the Rig Veda, one of the oldest extant texts in any Indo-European language.
 By applying modern data science and visualization techniques, this analysis seeks to reveal quantitative insights and visualize complex patterns related to its structure, content, and themes.

-**[Add a brief, 1-2 sentence summary of your most important finding or the main goal of the project here.]**

 ---

 ## 🔬 Domains Covered & Key Features